 WDR Pg.18, H. Reporting Requirements #3:

 “All technical reports submitted under this Order shall be prepared by, or under the direct supervision of, a California-licensed civil engineer or engineering geologist.
 For the purposes of this section, a “technical report” is a report incorporating the application of scientific or engineering principles.”
-This should be changed to “All technical reports submitted under this Order shall be prepared by, or under the direct supervision of, a California-licensed civil engineer or engineering geologist.
+This should be changed to “All technical reports submitted under this Order shall be prepared by, or under the direct supervision of, a California-licensed civil engineer or engineering geologist or a California-licensed geologist.
 For the purposes of this section, a “technical report” is a report incorporating the application of scientific or engineering principles.”

 WB Response: